JasperMunene/notes-api/README.md

 # 📝 Notes API

-A simple RESTful API built with Go for creating and retrieving notes.
+A simple RESTful API built with Go for creating, retrieving, updating, and deleting notes.
 It uses PostgreSQL as the backend database and is structured with clear separation of concerns (handlers, db logic, and models).

 ---